superkyoh/quote-game/app1/README.md

 this project was developed to study basics of Angular.

-Click and play here: link.
+Click and play here: https://quoteflix.netlify.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.